sanand0/til/til.md

 - 08 Aug 2025.
 [Docsify 4.13.1](https://www.npmjs.com/package/docsify/v/4.13.1) is 2 years old and [uses](https://github.com/docsifyjs/docsify/blob/v4.13.1/package.json#L68) [marked@1.2.9](https://www.npmjs.com/package/marked/v/1.2.9) which is 5 years old.
 Newer plugins like [marked-directive](https://www.npmjs.com/package/marked-directive) don't work with it.
 Though [docsify v5.0.0-rc1](https://github.com/docsifyjs/docsify/tree/v5.0.0-rc.1) is in development, it may be the better option for modern Markdown plugins.
 [Here's sample code](https://github.com/sanand0/smartart/blob/e4c5bb88eba3aa3cd92d6711a9e29935cc36e62f/script.js).
 - 08 Aug 2025.
 CommonMark has a _powerful_ [directive syntax](https://talk.commonmark.org/t/generic-directives-plugins-syntax/444) proposal that lets you add classes, attributes, and arbitrary plugins to Markdown.
 For example, `:abbr[MD]{#id .class title="Markdown"}` for inline directives.
 Plugins exist for [marked](https://www.npmjs.com/package/marked-directive), [markdown-it](http://npmjs.com/package/markdown-it-directive) and [remark](https://github.com/remarkjs/remark-directive).
 - 08 Aug 2025. [biomejs](https://biomejs.dev/) and [dprint](https://dprint.dev/) are gaining traction as [prettier](https://prettier.io/) alternatives.
 I'm yet to try them but keen to explore.
+  - Skip biomejs for now.
+It uses tabs (not spaces) and does not respect .gitignore by default.
+Handling these is too much work.
 - 05 Aug 2025. [defuddle](https://github.com/kepano/defuddle) can be used in the browser to get the main content from web pages.
 A replacement for Mozilla Readability. [#](https://stephango.com/defuddle)
 - 05 Aug 2025.
 [Modern Node.js Patterns for 2025](https://kashw1n.com/blog/nodejs-2025/) include these 5 features I'm excited by:
   - **Single-executable bundling**. `node --experimental-sea-config sea-config.json` builds standalone binaries.